Promotion to Postal 204b - A CCA Guide to The Dark Side

 But Mel - you exclaim when an outburst of outraged disbelief, certainly my supervisor pay as a CCA has to be equitable with what regular craft employees doing the same job are making, right?
 Anything else just wouldn't be fair!

-Now add to this the incessant ringing of the telephone, the ear piercing wail of delivery employees bedeviling you for guidance you don't have the experience to provide, and heartless, whip cracking managers demanding explanations for why you didn't finish doing their job 20 minutes ago, and you'll have an idea of the insane environment you will be immersing yourself into as a 204b.
+Now add to this the incessant ringing of the telephone, the ear-piercing wail of delivery employees bedeviling you for the guidance you don't have the experience to provide, and heartless, whip-cracking managers demanding explanations for why you didn't finish doing their job 20 minutes ago, and you'll have an idea of the insane environment you will be immersing yourself into as a 204b.